Galaxy bias from forward models: linear and second-order bias of IllustrisTNG galaxies: Results on galaxy bias inference

 Before analysing the simulated galaxies from the Hydro simulation, we begin by investigating the impact of the choice of the cutoff $\Lambda$ on the $b_2(b_1)$ and $b_{K^2}(b_1)$ relations inferred for dark matter halos in the Gravity runs.
 This way we can compare to results from previous works in the literature to validate and build confidence about our numerical methodology.

 The colored points in Fig.~\ref{fig:fig_biaspart_Lambda_convergence_b2_both_tng300_1_tng800_1_group_dmo_totmass} show the inferred $b_2(b_1)$ relation for the halos in the Gravity runs for three values of the cutoff, $\Lambda = 0.2, 0.15, 0.1 h/{\rm Mpc}$.
 The result is for halos selected by their total mass, i.e., each point marks the $b_2$ and $b_1$ values of halos found in the same mass bin (these mass values can be read from Fig.~\ref{fig:fig_biaspart_Lambda_convergence_0p2_b1_both_tng300_1_tng800_1_group_dmo_totmass}).
 The black dashed line shows the fitting formula of Ref.~\cite{lazeyras/etal} obtained with separate universe simulations, $b_2(b_1) = 0.412 - 2.143b_1 + 0.929b_1^2 + 0.008b_1^3$, which we take here as the reference result.
 For both the TNG300-1 and $\tngbig$ boxes, as well as all $\Lambda$ and redshift values, the result using the EFT likelihood reproduces well the expected result, which constitutes an important validation test of the forward modeling and EFT likelihood approach.
 A closer inspection reveals however a small trend for the forward model result to overpredict the expected $b_2$ values for $b_1 \lesssim 2$, for the two highest values of the cutoff $\Lambda = 0.2, 0.15h/{\rm Mpc}$.
 This overprediction becomes less noticeable when $\Lambda = 0.1h/{\rm Mpc}$, as seen in the upper right panel for the bigger box $\tngbig$.
 This small effect can be explained most likely as a mismatch between the bias parameters inferred by the forward model, which refer explicitly to the scale $\Lambda$, and the separate-universe bias parameters (or equivalently the bias parameters of large-scale $N$-point functions), which refer to the $k\to 0$ limit.
 While the dominant correction has been incorporated through the renormalization with respect to $\delta_m$, there are additional corrections involving $\delta_m^2, K^2$ themselves which are not accounted for in this paper (cf.~Sec.~\ref{sec:biasexp}).
 In addition, higher-order bias contributions not included in the forward model, starting from fourth order, can also systematically shift the inferred bias parameters (recall, we stop at third order in the bias expansion; cf.~Eqs.~(\ref{eq:biasexp_E}) and (\ref{eq:operators})).
 Since both of these corrections shrink for smaller $\Lambda$, this would suggest adopting $\Lambda = 0.1h/{\rm Mpc}$ as the default value to obtain our results, but unfortunately, this yields too low signal-to-noise estimates of both $b_2$ and $b_{K^2}$ from the smaller TNG300-1 box (not shown): its smaller volume does not provide enough statistical power (i.e.~enough number of modes) after the sharp-$k$ filtering with $\Lambda = 0.1h/{\rm Mpc}$ is applied.
 For this reason, in our main results in the next section, we will default to using $\Lambda = 0.2h/{\rm Mpc}$ as it provides the highest signal-to-noise results, but we shall keep in mind this small systematic shift ($\Delta\left(b_2/2\right) \sim 0.2$) when interpreting our findings.
+We refer the reader to our companion paper \cite{Lazeyras:2021dar} for a more detailed inspection of the $\Lambda$-dependence of the bias parameters, including a strategy to infer the bias parameters in the limit $\Lambda \to 0$.